centminmod/wordpress-plugin-mirror-poc/readme.md

 ## Introduction

+On October 2, 2024, I began this proof of concept (POC) to develop a solution tailored to my specific needs.

-The WordPress Plugin Mirror Downloader is a sophisticated system designed to efficiently download, cache, and manage WordPress plugins.
-It's my proof of concept attempt and hope it inspires others to find their own solutions for a fallback backup alternative to wordpress.org in case of downtime.
-It leverages Cloudflare's edge computing capabilities and object storage to create a high-performance, scalable solution for plugin management.
-If you are a open source project, Cloudflare has expanded it's free support offerings via Cloudflare Project Alexandria https://blog.cloudflare.com/expanding-our-support-for-oss-projects-with-project-alexandria/.
+The WordPress Plugin Mirror Downloader is a robust system designed to efficiently download, cache, and manage WordPress plugins.
+This project serves as my proof of concept, with the hope that it might inspire others to create their own fallback solutions for WordPress.org, particularly during periods of downtime.
+It leverages Cloudflare's edge computing capabilities (including CDN, Workers, etc.) and R2 S3 object storage to provide a high-performance, scalable solution for plugin management.

+The method presented below focuses solely on mirroring and downloading WordPress plugin zip files, rather than mirroring the entire WordPress plugin SVN repository.
+This is because SVN repositories contain a complete history of all commits and versions for each WordPress plugin, which significantly increases the number of files and the amount of data that needs to be transferred.
+The way this script works means that you don't need a large amount of local disk storage, as its [cache-only mode](#examples) allows you to directly populate the [Cloudflare R2 S3 object storage bucket](#screenshots), bypassing the need for local downloads if desired.
+By default, however, local downloads are performed.

+To initially populate all 59,979 WordPress plugins into Cloudflare R2 S3 object storage, the process took approximately 25-30 minutes using [automated GitHub Workflow actions](#screenshots).
+I divided the list of plugins into 29 segments, each handled by a separate GitHub Workflow action that triggered the script in [cache-only mode](#examples), running across 29 Azure compute-based GitHub runner VPS servers with 4 CPU cores each.
+The cache-only mode was required due to the limited free disk space on GitHub Workflow's Azure-based VPS runners, as the 59,979 plugins occupied 32GB of space and their JSON metadata files used an additional 420MB.
+The plugins were ordered from most popular to least popular, allowing automated runs to prioritize updates for the most frequently used plugins.

+If you're an open source project, consider checking out Cloudflare for assistance.
+Cloudflare has expanded its free support offerings for open source projects through [Cloudflare Project Alexandria](https://blog.cloudflare.com/expanding-our-support-for-oss-projects-with-project-alexandria/).

-Given [Cloudflare CDN cached WordPress plugin download benchmarks speeds](#cached-plugin) with 43x times faster download speed and 82% faster latency than plugin served from Wordpress.org, Matt Mullenweg should take up Cloudflare CEO, Matthew Prince's [offer of donating capacity to Wordpress.org](https://x.com/eastdakota/status/1841154152006627663?t=L0e-TL1cPhkgckxPDG6nvg&s=19).
-Would dramatically cut Wordpres.org's infrastructure running costs and speed up file downloads. :sunglasses:
+Given [Cloudflare CDN cached WordPress plugin download benchmark speeds](#cached-plugin), which showed 43 times faster download speeds and 82% lower latency compared to those served from WordPress.org, it's worth considering that Matt Mullenweg should take up Cloudflare CEO Matthew Prince's [offer of donating capacity to WordPress.org](https://x.com/eastdakota/status/1841154152006627663?t=L0e-TL1cPhkgckxPDG6nvg&s=19).
+This would dramatically reduce WordPress.org's infrastructure costs and enhance file download speeds. :sunglasses:

-The below POC method only focuses on mirroring and downloading WordPress Plugin zip files itself instead of mirroring the entire WordPress plugin SVN repository.
-The reason is SVN repositories contain the history of all commits and versions for a WordPress plugin so involve alot more files and data size/transfer is larger.

-Disclaimer, I am a Cloudflare customer since 2011 and official Cloudflare community MVP since 2018 (non-paid similar to how Microsoft MVP program operates) using Cloudflare Free, Pro, Business and Enterprise plans.
+Disclaimer: I have been a Cloudflare customer since 2011 and an official Cloudflare community MVP since 2018 (unpaid, similar to the Microsoft MVP program), using Cloudflare's Free, Pro, Business, and Enterprise plans.

 ### SVN Mirroring

 Prior to this POC, I did try POC for SVN mirroring at https://gist.github.com/centminmod/003654673b3c6b11e10edc9353551fd2 and for test 53 WordPress plugins, total disk space to mirror them was approximately 40GB in size.
 So you will need alot less disk resources and bandwidth if you only focus on WordPress plugin zip files and not the entire SVN repository.
 In comparison with below mirroring of zip files only, the size for test run of 563 WordPress plugin zip files download and cache into Cloudflare R2 S3 object storage was ~1.27GB in size for zip files and ~18MB for plugin JSON metadata files.
 Rough maths for 563 plugins taking ~1.3GB storage space.
 So for 103K plugins would be ~238GB total storage space which will be beyond Cloudflare R2 S3 object storage's Forever Free tier of 10GB/month storage.
-So there would be additional storage costs - unless you are an open source project under Cloudflare Project Alexandria.
+So there would be additional storage costs - unless you are an open source project under [Cloudflare Project Alexandria](https://blog.cloudflare.com/expanding-our-support-for-oss-projects-with-project-alexandria/).

 You can also leverage Cloudflare R2 as mounted Linux FUSE mount via JuiceFS which caches file metadata for better performance and allows you to mount Cloudflare R2 S3 mounts in sharded mounts as well.
 See my write up and benchmarks for Cloudflare R2 + JuiceFS https://github.com/centminmod/centminmod-juicefs.